Chadtech/elm-vector/README.md

     , lowerRight : a
     }
 ```
-Using this type would be a lot more difficult, but it would be a complete representation of the board that does not include any of these where `Nothing` cases that we know do not exist.
+Using this type would be a lot more difficult, but it would be a complete representation of the board that does not include any of these weird `Nothing` cases that we know do not exist.

 **Thats when I realized**
 - This type is really just a 2D vector.